Kenzō Tange: Hawaii Hochi Building

 Started in 1972 and completed in 1975 for Hawaii Hochi, a Japanese language newspaper founded in 1912.
-The brutalist building was one of only two buildings Tange designed for construction in the United States.
+The brutalist building was one of only two buildings Tange designed for construction in the United States, the other being an expansion for the Minneapolis Institute of Art.
 The building features two structures connected by an open air courtyard with tropical plants, and a rooftop parking lot.

 Syrian Presidential Palace

 In 1975, while Hafez al-Assad was still in power, Tange began designing the Presidential Palace in Damascus, Syria.
 According to a 2013 article by The Guardian, Tange resigned before construction began, and his original design was "reinterpreted" by others.
 The resulting compound ultimately enclosed 31,500 square metres (340,000 square feet) of space.

 Architectural circle

 Congrès International d'Architecture Moderne

+The Ottorlo Meeting of CIAM in 1959, when the organization was dissolved.
+Tange is standing second from right.

 Tange's first placing in the design competition for the Hiroshima Peace Memorial Park gained him recognition from Kunio Maekawa.
 The elder architect invited Tange to attend the Congrès International d'Architecture Moderne (CIAM).
 Founded in 1928, this organization of planners and architects had initially promoted architecture in economic and social context, but at its fourth meeting in 1933 (under the direction of Le Corbusier) it debated the notion of the "Functional City".
 This led to a series of proposals on urban planning known as "The Athens Charter".
 By the 1951 CIAM meeting that was held in Hoddesdon, England, to which Tange was invited, the Athens Charter came under debate by younger members of the group (including Tange) who found the Charter too vague in relation to city expansion.
 The "Athens Charter" promoted the idea that a city gains character from its continual changes over many years; this notion was written before the advent of mass bombings and the Second World War and therefore held little meaning for Tange who had evidenced the destruction of Hiroshima.
 The discussions at Hoddesdon sowed discontent within CIAM that eventually contributed to its breakup after their Dubrovnik meeting in 1956; the younger members of CIAM formed a splinter group known as Team X, which Tange later joined.
 Tange presented various designs to Team X in their meetings.
 At a 1959 meeting in Otterlo, Holland, one of his presentations included an unrealised project by Kiyonori Kikutake; this project became the basis of the Metabolist Movement.

 When Tange travelled back to Japan from the 1951 CIAM meeting, he visited Le Corbusier's nearly complete Unité d'Habitation in Marseilles, France.
 He also looked at the sketches for the new capital of Punjab at Chandigarh, India.